 Prilling is a process where melt in is melt out, leading to a product with the highest purity.
 For a granulation process to run smoothly the addition of a binding agent is necessary.
 The goal of the granulation plant is to remove as much of the binding agent as possible, but a fraction will always remain present.
-This can be considered a benefit for prilling, as a binding agent can be added optionally, but is not necessary and a pure product can be achieved.
+This can be considered a benefit for prilling, as a binding agent can be added optionally but is not necessary and a pure product can be achieved.

 Comparing the Processes

 A general rule of thumb is that the initial investment for a granulation plant is three times higher than a prilling tower with the same capacity.
-A prilling tower can be operated in two different configurations, a version where natural draft forms the countercurrent air flow and a one where a forced draft is induced by a fan.
+A prilling tower can be operated in two different configurations, a version where a natural draft forms the countercurrent airflow and a one where a forced draft is induced by a fan.
 Natural draft is formed due to the temperature difference between the top of the tower where the melt enters and the bottom where air enters.
-A higher capacity of melt will lead to a higher temperature difference and subsequently to a higher air flow.
+A higher capacity of melt will lead to a higher temperature difference and subsequently to a higher airflow.
 The natural draft prilling tower has very little moving parts and is relatively cheap to build and operate.
-A prilling tower with forced draft can decrease the tower height needed, but in general leads to a higher capital and operational expense needed.
+A prilling tower with forced draft can decrease the tower height needed, but in general leads to higher capital and operational expense needed.

 A fluidized bed or rotary granulator requires a larger investment, as it is a more complex process to construct and operate than prilling.
 There are multiple moving parts and nozzles needed to operate the process.

 In general, a prilling tower is a more robust and easier process to control than a granulation process.
 The main benefit of prilling towers for a plant finishing section is the high degree of self-control.
 The prilling bucket can handle fluctuations in the melt, as the rate of flow out of the bucket is a function of the flow in.
-Also, as mentioned before, when the flow of melt is increased, the air flow in changes accordingly due to the temperature difference.
+Also, as mentioned before, when the flow of melt is increased, the airflow in changes accordingly due to the temperature difference.
 In addition, as high-quality prilling systems have two buckets, changeover can be done with minimum downtime, leading to a highly robust process .

 The more complex granulation process usually is harder to control as there is more equipment moving.
-Also, although we have acquired significant knowledge over the last couple of years, the complex nature of the granulation process and the modelling and operation of granulation plants are hard and, in some cases, still largely based on empiricism, leading to high waste ratios and, by extension, high recycle rates .
+Also, although we have acquired significant knowledge over the last couple of years, the complex nature of the granulation process and the modeling and operation of granulation plants are hard and, in some cases, still largely based on empiricism, leading to high waste ratios and, by extension, high recycle rates .

 In general, the emissions from a prilling tower are considered higher than those generated during granulation.
-There is a larger gas stream which needs to be treated before it can be either recycled or ejected out of the tower.
+There is a larger gas stream that needs to be treated before it can be either recycled or ejected out of the tower.
 After treatment, the gas is just as clean as compared to the waste streams of the granulation plant.

 However, because the melt is deposited in layers on the seed particles, the residence time of liquid melt is minimal.
-If a product with a high vapour pressure is to be finished, more product will evaporate in the prilling tower than in a granulation process.
+If a product with a high vapor pressure is to be finished, more product will evaporate in the prilling tower than in a granulation process.
 The longer the product is liquid, the more of the melt will evaporate, leading to higher losses and dust formation in prilling, which need to be treated.